Exploring a Colorado Cash Dividend

 What does the public think?

-Those two analyses led to our final step: polling the 2026 Colorado electorate.
+Those two analyses led to our final step: polling a sample of likely 2026 Colorado voters.
 From July 8–12, we surveyed 800 voters to get a read on attitudes right after HR 1 passed.
-Here are the highlights:

 What’s Ahead for Colorado